 Bees play a vital role in our ecosystem.

 Honey bees, the only insect that produces food for humans, have been around millions of years.
-They play a vital role in the ecosystem, pollinating nearly a quarter of all the foods that humans consume and 80 percent of the world’s crops.
+They play a vital role in the ecosystem and pollinate nearly a quarter of all the foods that humans consume and 80 percent of the world’s crops.
 Their pollination services are worth as much as $15 billion a year in the United States.
-In addition to producing honey, bees also produce wax, propolis—a resin from poplar and evergreen trees to reinforce their hives—and royal jelly, which provides nourishment for larvae and the queen.
+In addition to producing honey, bees also produce wax, propolis, and royal jelly in their hives.

 Bees are smart and able to learn and remember things.
 They make complex calculations about distance and foraging, and their honeycombs are considered one of the most practical, efficient structures in nature.
-They communicate with one another through smell and by dancing.
+They communicate with one another through smell and dance.

 A colony houses 20,000 to 60,000 honey bees and one queen, who lays up to 2,500 eggs per day.
 Honey bees will travel up to three miles from the colony to gather nectar, visiting between 50 and 100 flowers per trip and as many as 2,000 flowers a day.
 The average worker bee produces about 1/12 teaspoon of honey in her six-week lifetime.
-Approximately two million flowers must be visited to yield one pound of honey.
+To make one pound of honey, around 2 million flowers must be visited.

 In recent years, scientists have documented an increase in mass bee die-offs.
-This troubling phenomenon may be due to increased pesticide use, rising crop prices that have led farmers to replace millions of acres of wildflowers with planted crops, and a parasite that has proven deadly to bees.
+This troubling phenomenon may be due to increased pesticide use, rising crop prices that have led farmers to replace diverse planting with monoculture farming, and varroa mite, a parasite that has proven deadly to bees.